barbagroup/snake-repro/reviewers.md

 > 16- The discussion around the failings of the published literature is quite good.
 It might be buoyed by some examples where the publication of negative results have had a disproportionately positive impact on the community.
 A couple of good examples are the paper by Quirk or Ioannidis included below.

-Quirk (1997) would be an excellent citation in our manuscript concerning the publication of negative results.
+Quirk (1997) is an excellent citation in our manuscript concerning the publication of negative results.
 Quirk addresses some issues related to current (at that time) Godunov-type methods implemented in Riemann solvers.
 The author offers a "catalogue" of possible failures encountered with Godunov schemes, one of them being unreported prior this publication.
 In addition, Quirk proposes a remedy to fix those failings.